apache/flink/docs/concepts/flink-architecture.md

 ## Task Slots and Resources

 Each worker (TaskManager) is a *JVM process*, and may execute one or more subtasks in separate threads.
-To control how many tasks a worker accepts, a worker has so called **task slots** (at least one).
+To control how many tasks a TaskManager accepts, it has so called **task slots** (at least one).

 Each *task slot* represents a fixed subset of resources of the TaskManager.
 A TaskManager with three slots, for example, will dedicate 1/3 of its managed